Phased retirement and defined benefit plans

 If you were retired and return to work...

-If you are retired member and you return to work for an employer who is party to the same plan and if you receive a phased retirement benefit, your retirement pension will be suspended.
+If you are retired member and you return to work for an employer who is party to the same plan and if you receive a phased retirement benefit,

 Instead, you can simply choose to continue receiving your retirement pension in addition to your salary.